mittalyash01/webdriverio-appium-JS/README.md

 3. Trial version supports 100 mins of free usage on wide range of  devices
 4. Detailed reporting
 5. Able to use the same script for both Android and iOS testing
+6. Good documentation from the vendor on tool integration

 ##### Shortcoming
 NONE